raulpenaguiao/project-euler/README.md

  - stop considering a protein when it has already gotten the maximal nubmer of bonds

 Time: 255 seconds

 ---
+### Problem 303 - Multiples with small digits
+16th January 2016

+**python**

+Features:
+ - Prediction of values from smaller cases

+Notes:
+We generate all the numbers with digits $0$, $1$, $2$.
+For each such number, we see if it is a multiple of one of the numbers between $1$ and $10000$ We regularly shrink the list of missing numbers, so numbers that have a low 012 multiple are not hindering further computations.
+On a second run where I use the fact that $\frac{f(9999)}{9999} = 1111333355557778$  (this can be guessed by the values of $999$, $99$ and $9$)

+Time:
+Runs in 2745.782 seconds without predicting the value of $9999$ Runs in 33.9 seconds with prediction

+---
 ### Problem 304 - Primonacci